Edward St Aubyn: Personal life

 From 1987 to 1990, St Aubyn was married to the author Nicola Shulman, now Marchioness of Normanby.

-He has a son by Jane Longman, daughter of publisher (head of Longman) Mark Frederick Kerr Longman (1916–1972) and Lady Elizabeth Mary (1924–2016).
-Her mother, the elder daughter of Rudolph Lambart, 10th Earl of Cavan, was a bridesmaid and friend of Queen Elizabeth II.
+He has a son by Jane Longman, daughter of publisher Mark Frederick Kerr Longman (1916–1972, head of the Longman Group Ltd) and Lady Elizabeth Mary Longman (née Lambart, 1924–2016).
+She was the elder daughter of Rudolph Lambart, 10th Earl of Cavan, and a bridesmaid and friend of Queen Elizabeth II.